 The specializations will be described in more detail below.

-In the 3rd year you will gain valuable international experience during your work placement and study abroad.
+In the 3rd year, you will gain valuable international experience during your work placement and study abroad.
 What’s more, you can choose for how long you want to go abroad: from 6 to 18 months.
 In the 4th year of your course, you work in a team of students on a project for a company.
-The final step is conducting research for an internationally oriented organisation: your graduation assignment.
+The final step is conducting research for an internationally oriented organization: your graduation assignment.